content-left-bg.png

 • when a new activity involving significant risk is planned.

-The department has several procedures that detail how risk management is to be undertaken for specific activities involving risk.
-These include: undertaking high risk curriculum activities, going on school excursions, using hazardous chemicals, and doing hazardous manual tasks.
+The department has several specific procedures and risk assessment tools that detail how risk management is to be undertaken for specific activities involving risk.
+These include: undertaking high risk curriculum activities, going on school excursions, using hazardous chemicals and doing hazardous manual tasks.
+The risk assessment tools index guides staff through these procedures and tools and can be found on the Health, Safety and Wellbeing Management System (HSWMS) OnePortal page (departmental employees only) under the risk management element.

 Departmental procedures and guidelines